please-do-not-write-10am-6pm/movies/README.md

 - 🔲 CI/CD: add docker images for isolated environment (app running and testing)
 - 🔲 setup: static type checking (Flow), authorization (Firebase)
 - 🔲 features: wishlist, genres filter
+- 🎓 tutorial: Write and publish step by step tutorial about "How to code this app"

 ### ✌️ About